 - Currently developing a Managed Attribution toolkit in C++ and Clojure.
 This toolkit has been deployed to commercial and government clients in order to facilitate anonymous web browsing and secure disassociated communications.
 It currently utilizes custom deployment of RAM resident software to the Amazon EC2 and Digital Ocean cloud providers using user-space IP packet handling/manipulation/obfuscation. - (Novetta Solutions 2012-2016)

 - Secure Executive Devices (SED)

-- Currently developing a secure commercial travel laptop for Corporate Executives of large companies.
-Developing software to detect hacking attempts and hardware modification. - (Novetta Solutions 2013-2014)
+- Developed a secure commercial travel laptop targeted for Corporate Executives of large companies.
+Developed software to detect hacking attempts (in real time) and hardware modification. - (Novetta Solutions 2013-2014)

 - DARPA Active Authentication